Toyota Vitz: Third generation (XP130; 2010)

-The third generation Vitz was introduced in December 2010 featuring a sportier stance, a redesigned front and a roomier interior.
-The new model uses a single windshield wiper instead of a pair of wipers and has its meter cluster positioned back in front of the driver and behind the wheel compared to its previous models.
+The third generation Vitz was introduced in December 2010 featuring a redesigned front fascia, roomier interior, single windshield wiper and instrument cluster relocated in front of the driver.
 In European countries, the Yaris was also offered in 6-speed manual transmission for the 1.33L engine, or a CVT transmission often marketed as "7-speed MultiDrive" or "MultiDrive S".
 The 7-speed refers to the possibility to select a predefined gear ratio among 7 available, emulating a 7-speed sequential gearbox, with steering wheel levers.

 Safety

 Recall

 On 10 October 2012, Toyota recalled 7.4 million vehicles worldwide, including certain Vitz, Yaris and Corolla models, due to malfunctioning power windows.
 They include: 2.47 million in the United States, 1.4 million in China and 1.39 million in Europe.